 Under the Small Business Investment Act and current SBA policy applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time, SBA-guaranteed debentures up to two times (and in certain cases, up to three times) the amount of its regulatory capital.
-As of December 31, 2011, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that can be issued by a single SBIC is \$150.0 million and by a group of SBICs under common control is \$225.0 million.
-As of December 31, 2011, Triangle SBIC has issued the maximum \$150.0 million of SBA- guaranteed debentures and Triangle SBIC II has issued the maximum \$75.0 million in face amount of SBA-guaranteed debentures.
-In addition to a one-time 1.0% fee on the total commitment from the SBA, the Company also pays a one-time 2.425% fee on the amount of each SBA debenture issued and a one-time 2.0% fee on the amount of each SBA LMI debenture issued.
-These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
-The weighted average interest rates for all SBA-guaranteed debentures as of December 31, 2011 and 2010 were 4.83% and 3.95%, respectively.
-As of December 31, 2011, all SBA debentures have been pooled.
-The weighted average interest rate as of December 31, 2010 included \$139.1 million of pooled SBA-guaranteed debentures with a weighted average fixed interest rate of 5.29% and \$63.4 million of unpooled SBA-guaranteed debentures with a weighted average interim interest rate of 1.00%.
+As of December 31, 2012, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that can be issued by a single SBIC is \$150.0 million and by a group of SBICs under common control is \$225.0 million.
+As of December 31, 2012, Triangle SBIC had issued \$139.2 million of SBA- guaranteed debentures and Triangle SBIC II had issued \$75.0 million in face amount of SBA-guaranteed debentures.
+The weighted average interest rates for all SBA-guaranteed debentures as of December 31, 2012 and December 31, 2011 were 4.05% and 4.83%, respectively.
+The weighted average interest rate as of December 31, 2012 included \$183.6 million of pooled SBA-guaranteed debentures with a weighted average fixed rate of 4.48% and \$30.0 million of unpooled SBA guaranteed debentures with a weighted average interim interest rate of 1.42%.
+As of December 31, 2011 all SBA debentures were pooled.